 Description & Building Alterations

-This three-story brick building was erected in 1906 to be used as a restaurant and lofts for light manufacturing.
+Demolished in 2024, the previous structure on this lot was a three-story brick building erected in 1906 to be used as a restaurant and lofts for light manufacturing.
 It was designed by architect L. Gilles for owner Luder Reinken, according to the Office for Metropolitan History.

 The Brata Gallery moved here from 89 East 10th Street in 1963, remaining until at least 1974.
 One of many artist-run cooperative “Tenth Street Galleries” in the neighborhood, the Brata Gallery showcased work by a diverse group of artists, including African-American painter Ed Clark and the Japanese-American artists Robert Kobayashi and Nanae Momiyama.
 In 1963, avant-garde filmmaker Jonas Mekas organized and wrote about screenings that took place here, programmed by his Film-Makers’ Co-op.
 The Brata Gallery stayed at this address until at least 1974.